tbcgit/cleanbar/README.md

 mkdir  res_23barcodes ||  rm -r  res_23barcodes/*.fq
 ````

-##
+## Running CleanBar

-You can use one of our example files for testing,
+You can use one of our FASTQ examples in the GitHub repository for testing, for example ``Atrandi_1k.fq``.
+The command for running the CleanBar is simple:
-If we are going to use the Atrandi technology, we can download the file ‘barcodes.txt’ from this GitHub.
-After launching the "prepare.sh" script, a CB executable file will be generated that will accept at least two arguments, the file with the barcodes and the FASTQ file to be processed.
-If we don't have a FASTQ file, we can use the GitHub file "Atrandi_1k.fq" or "Atrandi_4k.fastq".

-For example:

 ````
 ./CB barcodes.txt Arandi_1k.fq
 ````

-Every time we run the CB command again, it is necessary to delete all the files in the res_4barcodes and res_32_barcodes folders,
-which we can do by re-running the prepare.sh script

-## An example of how to view the CleanBar options:

-For information on what arguments the ``CleanBar`` program accepts, write:
+For information on what arguments the CleanBar accepts, write:

 ````
 ./CB  --help